 Responsive web design has been emerging as a way forward over the past two years.
-Simon Collison's personal website was one of the first to head off down this route and is a great demonstration of what can be achieved with an adaptive design - well worth a visit.
-Following on from that lead I have now implemented a Responsive Web Design on this, my personal website.
+Following inspiration from the way Simon Collison's crafted his personal website I have now implemented a Responsive Web Design on this, my personal website.

 This site now uses responsive web design - go on, resize you browser!